mikependon/RepoDB/Docs/pages/expressiontree.rst

 .. highlight:: c#

 The expression tree is the brain of the library.
-It defines the best possible way of doing a `WHERE` expression (SQL Statement) by composing it via `dynamic` or `System.Interfaces.QueryGroup` objects.
+It defines the best possible way of doing a `WHERE` expression (SQL Statement) by composing it via `dynamic` or `System.QueryGroup` objects.

 Objects used for composing the expression tree.

 - **QueryGroup**: used to group an expression.
-- **QueryField**: holds the field/value pair values of the expressions.
+- **QueryField**: it holds the `Field` and `Parameter` objects to be used on the query expressions.
 - **Conjunction**: an enumeration that holds the value whether the expression is on `And` or `Or` operation.
 - **Operation**: an enumeration that holds the value what kind of operation is going to be executed on certain expression.
 It holds the value of like `Equal`, `NotEqual`, `Between`, `GreaterThan` and etc.